khyperia/khyperia.com/index.md

 Hi, you've reached \[ [khyperia.com](https://khyperia.com) | [acefrom.space](https://acefrom.space) \], please leave a message after the tone.

-I don't enjoy working with web things, so this is just plain markdown converted to html with [markdown.pl](http://daringfireball.net/projects/markdown/) and [css inspired from this](https://gist.github.com/killercup/5917178).
+Web things are difficult, so this is just plain markdown converted to html with [discount](https://github.com/Orc/discount) and [css inspired from this](https://gist.github.com/killercup/5917178).
 (Hey, it loads insanely fast, though!)

 ---